deepcausality-rs/deep_causality/deep_causality/src/extensions/Readme.md

 * ObservableReasoning

 Each trait has a significant default implementation that the Rust compiler inserts into the type extension whenever the trait with the default implementation is imported.
 Traits and default implementations are defined in the protocols folder.
-See the tests for usage.

 Because Rust does not have unified collections, it is therefore necessary to write one type extension for each collection type.